 The $.50 per person admission is well worth it, even if all you do is browse, try samples, and people watch.

-The Maui Swap Meet will reopen in late May, 2021 in the parking lot of the University of Hawaii Maui College.
+The Maui Swap Meet is located in the parking lot of the University of Hawaii Maui College.

 Personally, I think it’s one of the best places for Maui shopping and we always find something cool!

 Free Hula Shows are a no-brainer!
 You probably know by now that I was a professional hula dancer, so trust me when I say that you cannot get this experience anywhere else.

 An authentic, Hawaiian hula show is a must-do.
 And it’s definitely one of the top free things to do on Maui!

 There are lots of free hula shows on Maui.
 Many take place at shopping centers or hotels.

 The most popular Maui hula shows are at the Kaanapali Beach Hotel, Lahaina Cannery Mall, Whaler’s Village, and the Outlets of Maui.